Street racing and other 'hoon' offences

 Where a driver commits one of the offences above and is the registered operator of the offending vehicle, police may confiscate the number plates at the roadside as an alternative to the long-standing practice of impounding the vehicle.
 Vehicle impoundment or plate confiscation will be for a fixed three-month period.
 A person may apply to the local court for an order for the early release of confiscated plates or an impounded vehicle.

-There are also tough penalties for those who use a vehicle that has had its number plates confiscated.
+There are also tough penalties for people who use a vehicle that has had its number plates confiscated.
 This includes driving a vehicle with no plates or false plates.
-Heavy penalties also apply to altering, tampering with or replicating a production notice sticker which police attach to a vehicle when number plates are removed.
+Heavy penalties also apply to altering, tampering with or replicating a production notice sticker attached to a vehicle by police when number plates are removed.

 Court imposed penalties